-We all know that identity theft is a scary and increasingly popular form of thievery around the world.
+Identity theft is a scary and increasingly popular form of thievery around the world.
 Pretexting is just one way that scammers can gain access to your personal information that often leads to identity theft and fraud.
+It could even lead to debt in your name.
 As a precursor to ID theft, pretexters can be notoriously tricky when it comes to how they gain your personal information.
 And that’s why it can be so dangerous; because you could be putting private, personal information in the hands of scammers without even realizing it.
 Gaining more information about pretexting is important to protecting yourself from future trouble.

 Pretexting: What Is It & How do I Protect Myself?

 What is Pretexting?
 And How Does it Work?

 Pretexting is the practice of getting someone else’s personal information under false pretenses.
 Pretexters can gain your personal information in any number of ways.
 A common example of pretexting is when you receive a phone call from someone claiming to be from a bank, survey firm, government agency like the IRS, or any number of reputable organizations.
 What happens is, they trick you into thinking they need your personal information for their organization.
 And before you know it, they could have accessed your name, address, Social Security Number, credit card, banking information and possibly more.
 Pretexters then use or sell your information to people who may try to steal your identity.